knative/docs/docs/developer/eventing/sources/containersource/README.md

 1. Verify that the output returns the properties of the events that your ContainerSource sent to your sink.
-In the example below, the command has returned the `Attributes` and `Data` properties of the events that the ContainerSource sent to the `event-display` Service:
+In the following example, the command has returned the `Attributes` and `Data` properties of the events that the ContainerSource sent to the `event-display` Service:

     ```